Kevin’s Picks: Windows Toolbox

 Under "Customize Preferences" on the right:

 I leave the rest alone.
-Change other items if you'd like, but I recommend only changing items you recognize.
+You can change other items if you like, but I recommend only changing items you recognize.

 My Only Frustrations With It